laurahyvari/DataTinderiFront/README.md

-### Live-example & backend

-Example server is running for a short period at https://neksu.vps.webdock.io
-Should you open that link in a browser, I should advice you to use mobile views via Developer Console.

-If you intend to clone this repository you can use that site as a backend also (for a short period of time).

 ### Branches

 * Master branch is the working version and other branches might have content that are no longer viable.